 One of our customers, a bicycle courier company that deliveries prescription medication, always uses both the web app and mobile app when optimizing their daily routes.

 Their delivery managers add the recurring stops to Circuit at the beginning of the day.
 These are stops given to the courier company weekly by the pharmacy.
 Then the individual couriers go to their respective pharmacies, pick up those packages, plus whatever last-minute prescriptions were filled that day.
 Then the couriers take out their phone, open the Circuit mobile app, and enter in the new stops and re-optimize the route.

 Without being able to optimize the route from a mobile app, this courier company would lose valuable time as their couriers would have to take the new medications back to dispatch to get their new routes.

-If you’re looking for a simple, cost-effective way to manage deliveries better and improve your delivery processes, sign up for a free 7-day trial of Circuit.
+If you’re looking for a simple, cost-effective way to manage deliveries better and improve your delivery processes, sign up for a free trial of Circuit.

 Circuit offers both route monitoring (driver tracking) and recipient notifications.

 Route monitoring is a feature on our web app that tells you where the drivers are within the context of their route using real-time tracking software.
 This way if a customer calls and asks about their delivery, whoever is managing the phones just has to look at the Circuit web app to see where the driver currently is and the updated ETAs for each stop.

 But we also know you can increase customer satisfaction by not making the customer call in and inquire about their delivery at all — that’s why we offer recipient notifications.

 Recipient notifications are tracking updates for the customer, keeping them informed with real-time delivery updates.
 With Circuit, the customer gets two status updates, which can go out as an email or SMS text message (or both).